RobTillaart/Currency/README.md

 #### Should

 - investigate a better double/float API
+- investigate impact **divmod10()** for int32 and int64.

 #### Could

-- More TLA wrapper functions
+- add more TLA wrapper functions
-- .h library only as codebase is rather small?
+- consider .h library only as codebase is rather small?

 #### Won't

-- currency conversion?
+- currency conversion
+  - ratios change daily (or faster)
-  - intern all in pecunia?
+  - intern in pecunia

 ## Support